Ray Stone (rugby league): Dolphins (2023-)

 Stone made his club debut for the inaugural Dolphins team in round 1 of the 2023 NRL season coming off the bench as they pulled off a big upset defeating the Sydney Roosters 28-18 at Suncorp Stadium.
 On May 22, Stone re-signed with the club until 2026.

-Stone played a total of 22 games for the Dolphins in the 2024 NRL season as the club finished 10th on the table.
+Stone played a total of twenty-two games for the Dolphins in the 2024 NRL season as the club finished 10th on the table.

 In round 7 of the 2025 NRL season, Stone scored a double off the bench in a 42-22 upset win over the Melbourne Storm.

-Stone played 22 matches for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.
+Stone played twenty-two matches for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing ninth.

+During the 2026 NRL season, Stone confirmed that he would be retiring at the end of the Dolphin's campaign.
+Stone played 21 games for the club including their preliminary final loss against the Sydney Roosters.